Afzaal-Web/fetch-promises/fcc_authors_readme.md

 ## ✅ Next Steps

+- Add a "Show More" button to load more authors
 - Add search or filter functionality
 - Improve UI/UX with animations or transitions
-- Add loader/spinner during data fetch

 ---